caendesilva/microserve/README.md

 ### Improvements
 - The `Response::send()` and `JsonResponse::send()` methods now return `$this`, allowing for method chaining and providing more flexibility when working with responses.
+- Type hints now use `static` returns instead of `self` to more accurately reflect the return type of the methods.
 - More flexibility in manipulating headers throughout the response lifecycle.
 - Better alignment with common practices in modern PHP frameworks.